nus-cs2113-AY2223S2/tp/docs/UserGuide.md

     Click on `mealcompanion.jar` to automatically download the file.
 Place the file in a folder of your choice.

 3. Open the command terminal and navigate to the folder where you downloaded `mealcompanion.jar` using `cd <file_path>` commands as necessary.
-If you're unsure how to do so, check this [appendix](#how-to-open-the-terminal) to learn how!
 4. Ensure the terminal is within the correct folder.
 5. Use the command:
      `java -jar mealcompanion.jar`